hibernate/hibernate-reactive/README.md

 - JPA's `@NamedEntityGraph`s: use `@FetchProfile` instead
 - criteria queries

 Currently only PostgreSQL is supported.
+Support for MySQL is coming soon!